EEN421/EEN421.github.io/_posts/🛠️-KQL-Toolbox-#6:-From-Junk-Clicks-to-Identity-&-Privilege-Control.md

-🔍 KQL Toolbox #6 — From Junk Clicks to Identity & Privilege Control
+# 🔍 **KQL Toolbox #6 — From Junk Clicks to Identity & Privilege Control**

-Last week in KQL Toolbox #5, we hunted phishing and malware like pros — sender domains, payloads, campaigns, and patterns.
+Last week in **KQL Toolbox #5**, we went full threat-hunter mode — tracking phishing and malware campaigns across domains, senders, and payload patterns.

-But here’s the truth:
+But here’s the uncomfortable truth:

-Even the best detections don’t matter if users still click… and identity controls aren’t watching what happens next.
+✅ **Detection is only half the battle.**
+The other half is what happens *after* the message lands — when a human clicks, credentials get tested, sessions get established, and privileged access lights up.

-So this week, we pivot from threat hunting to risk outcomes:
+So in this installment, we pivot from **threat hunting → real-world risk outcomes**, using KQL as our flashlight:

-- Who’s clicking junk mail links? (human-risk telemetry)
+- **Who’s clicking junk mail links?** (human-risk telemetry)
-- Who deleted an AD user? (identity tampering)
+- **Who deleted an AD user?** (identity tampering & destructive activity)
-- Who’s activating privileged roles via PIM? (privilege oversight)
+- **Who’s activating privileged roles via PIM?** (privilege oversight & audit proof)
+- **Who’s logging into domain controllers via RDP?** (hands-on-keyboard evidence)

+Each section includes:
+✅ a **line-by-line breakdown**
+✅ a **regulatory mapping** (NIST / CMMC / CIS)
-Let’s break each query down line-by-line and show how to operationalize them like a real SOC.
+✅ and **steps to operationalize** like a production SOC.

+Let’s go build signals that actually hold up in investigations *and* audits. 🥷🐱

 <br/><br/>